• Skip to primary navigation

 Jump to Recipe - Print Recipe

-Two Irish Soda Farls on a wooden board with a skillet in the background.
+Four Irish Soda Farls on a wooden board with one cut in half and covered with butter and raspberry jam.

 Secret Recipe Club